zavoloklom/dnd-flavored-markdown/content/en.md

 :::: traits

-**_The Judge's Oath._** When the paladin witnesses the use of forbidden magic, they gain inspiration and may immediately make one attack.
+**_Oath of Auriel._** When the paladin witnesses the use of forbidden magic, they gain inspiration and may immediately make one attack.

 **Aura of Protection.** Each ally within 10 feet radius gains a +2 bonus to saving throws.